Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Introduction

 \end{theorem}

 Our main motivation to prove Theorem~\ref{TheoIntro} roots in its application to toplogical insulators.
-Solid state physicists are accustomed with the even Chern numbers in dimension $d=2$ as they play a central role in the theory of the integer quantum Hall effect \cite{BELLISSARD:1994xj}.
-More recently, higher even Chern number have entered the theory of topological insulators \cite{Qi:2008cg,EssinPRL2009bv,LeungJPA2012er} and an index theorem similar to Theorem~\ref{TheoIntro} has been proved \cite{ProdanJPA2013hg}.
-Also the odd Chern numbers have already appeared in the literature on topological insulators in the chiral unitry class (also called the AIII-symmetry class) \cite{SchnyderPRB2008qy,Ryu:2010tq,MondragonShemArxiv2013ew}.
-In fact, the ground state of a periodic system in this class can be uniquely characterized by a particular unitary matrix defined over the Brillouin torus (see eq.~\eqref{eq-Qblock} below) and thus phases of such systems can be labelled by the odd Chern number \eqref{OddChernNr1}.
-In \cite{MondragonShemArxiv2013ew} the physical space formula \eqref{OddChernNr1bis} was proposed as a phase label for disordered systems in the chiral unitary class.
-Furthermore, for an explicit 1-dimensional topological model from the chiral unitary class (see Section~\ref{AIIIClass} below), the invariant was evaluated numerically in the presence of strong disorder by implementing techniques from \cite{ProdanJPA2013hg} and found to remain quantized and non-fluctuating as the disorder strength was increased, up to a critical disorder strength where the localization length of the system diverges and the invariant sharply changes its value.
-By Theorem~\ref{TheoIntro}, these findings are analytically confirmed and extended to higher dimensions covering, in particular, the physically interesting case of disordered systems from the chiral unitary class in dimension $d=3$.
+Solid state physicists are more accustomed with the even Chern numbers in dimension $d=2$ as they play a central role in the theory of the integer quantum Hall effect \cite{BELLISSARD:1994xj}.
+More recently, higher even Chern numbers have entered the theory of topological insulators \cite{Qi:2008cg,EssinPRL2009bv,LeungJPA2012er} and an index theorem similar to Theorem~\ref{TheoIntro} has been proved \cite{ProdanJPA2013hg}.
+Also the odd Chern numbers have already appeared in the literature on topological insulators from the chiral unitry class (also called the AIII-symmetry class) \cite{SchnyderPRB2008qy,Ryu:2010tq,MSH}.
+In fact, the ground state of a {\it periodic} system from this class can be uniquely characterized by a particular unitary matrix defined in the momentum-space (see Eq.~\eqref{eq-Qblock} below) and thus phases of such systems can be labelled by the odd Chern number \eqref{OddChernNr1}.
+In \cite{MSH}, the position-space formula \eqref{OddChernNr1bis} was proposed as a phase label for disordered systems in the chiral unitary class.
+Furthermore, for explicit 1 and 3-dimensional topological models from the chiral unitary class, the invariant was evaluated numerically in the presence of strong disorder \cite{MSH,SFP}, by implementing techniques from \cite{ProdanAMRX2013bn}.
+It was found that $\Ch_d (U)$ remains quantized and non-fluctuating as the disorder strength is increased, up to a critical disorder strength where the localization length of the system diverges and the invariant sharply changes its value.
+By Theorem~\ref{TheoIntro}, these findings are now analytically confirmed.
 The connection is being made by adapting Bellissard's formalism \cite{BellissardLNP1986jf} describing homogeneous solid state systems by suited crossed product algebras.
-The most important conclusions drawn below are:
+The most important conclusions drawn from this work are:

 \begin{itemize}